 - vanilla extract

-Don’t like the seeds included? ➝ Use a combination of any seeds, nuts, or oats if you consume them.
-This will work as long as it’s equal to five and a half cups total with the half being from the meal.
+- Not paleo? ➝ Use a combination of any seeds, nuts, or oats.
+This will work as long as it’s equal to 5 cups.

 Maple Tahini Granola